What Is The Best Flea Shampoo For Cats & How To Bathe A Flea Infested Kitten

 While made with pyrethrins this shampoo also contains natural ingredients such as aloe, oatmeal, and lanolin that soothe and nourish dry, itchy, and inflamed skin.

-2. SENTRY Flea and Tick Shampoo for Cats
+2. Breezytail Cat Flea and Tick Shampoo

 Besides containing powerful insecticides that kill fleas on contact, this shampoo also features coconut conditioners that will make your cat’s coat shinier and easier to groom.
 The formula is easy to apply and makes a rich lather, but you’ll need to leave it on your cat for four or five minutes for the best results.